 Gyms are filled with all sorts of weird and wonderful contraptions, many of them resembling medieval torture devices.
 One such device goes by the name of the Roman Chair.

-Largely due to the advent of CrossFit, the Roman Chair has undergone an image make-over in recent years.
+Primarily due to the advent of CrossFit, the Roman Chair has undergone an image makeover in recent years.
 It is now variously known as a GHD Machine, a Glute Ham Developer, a Glute Machine, a Glute-Ham Machine, a Glute Ham Raise machine or a CrossFit GHD.
-Don’t be confused; they’re all referring to the same thing, which we are still calling the Roman Chair, the same hardcore piece of training equipment that’s been producing ripped abs and dynamic cores for decades.
+Don’t be confused; they’re all referring to the same thing, which we are still calling the Roman Chair, the same hardcore piece of training equipment that’s been producing ripped abs and magnetic cores for decades.

-Whatever you choose to call it, there is nothing better for zoning in on the lower back, glutes and hamstrings.
+Whatever you choose to call it, there is nothing better for zoning in on the lower back, glutes, and hamstrings.
 This fantastic piece of equipment deserves to be in your home gym.
-In recent years, a number of manufacturers have produced high quality home versions of the Roman Chair.
+In recent years, several manufacturers have produced high-quality home versions of the Roman Chair.